SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Materials and Methods

 \subsection{Open-Canopy Dataset: Reference Data, Splits, and Vegetation Mask}

-To train and evaluate our model, we used the Open-Canopy dataset \citep{fogel_open-canopy_2025}, a public benchmark specifically designed for high-resolution canopy height estimation.
+To train and evaluate SERA-H, we used the Open-Canopy dataset \citep{fogel_open-canopy_2025}, a public benchmark specifically designed for high-resolution canopy height estimation.
 Derived from the French LiDAR HD campaigns acquired between 2021 and 2023\footnote{\url{https://geoservices.ign.fr/lidarhd}}, the Open-Canopy dataset provides ALS-based canopy height maps at 1.5~m resolution which served as reference for height prediction.
-For the purpose of our study, we downsampled these reference images to 2.5~m using max-pooling aggregation.
+For the purpose of our study, we downsampled these reference ALS-based canopy height images to 2.5~m using max-pooling aggregation.

-The dataset spans 87,383 patches of $1\times1$~km distributed across France, ensuring a wide diversity of forest types and topographies.
-We adhered to the fixed spatial partition defined by the Open-Canopy benchmark: 66,339~km$^2$ for training, 7,369~km$^2$ for validation, and 13,675~km$^2$ for testing (\cref{fig:figure_dataset}), with a 1~km buffer systematically applied around test areas to prevent spatial leakage.
+The dataset spans 87,383 tiles of $1\times1$~km distributed across France, ensuring a wide diversity of forest types and topographies.
+We adhered to the fixed spatial partition defined by Open-Canopy: 66,339~km$^2$ for training, 7,369~km$^2$ for validation, and 13,675~km$^2$ for testing (\cref{fig:figure_1_dataset}), with a 1~km buffer systematically applied around test areas to prevent spatial leakage.
+Validation tiles are used to monitor performance and adjust model hyperparameters during training, and test tiles are used to perform a final evaluation of model performance.

 Finally, to ensure that performance metrics focused on relevant areas, we restricted the evaluation to vegetation-covered zones using the vegetation mask provided by the Open-Canopy dataset.
 This mask was constructed by the union of a LiDAR-derived mask (height $>1.5$~m) and IGN forest polygons\footnote{\url{https://geoservices.ign.fr/bdforet}}.
-Note that this mask was exclusively applied during the validation and test phases for metric calculation and was not used during training.
+Note that this mask was exclusively applied during the validation and test phases for metric calculation and was not used during the training phase.